The UK has voted to leave the EU and the future for businesses looks uncertain

 If you have legal questions, call legal helpline for quick answers, or make an appointment with the Directors' Advisory Service for an in-depth discussion.

-The Directors' Advisory Service can provide IoD members with telephone or face-to-face tailored advice on business finance.
-We can also review and advise on your CV, and members can list their non-executive career profile on the IoD NED Directory.
+The Directors' Advisory Service can provide IoD members with telephone or face-to-face tailored advice on business finance; we can also review and advise on your CV.

-Alternatively, the IoD can help you find a Non-Executive Director to help guide your board and add independent insight.
-Members can also view IoD guides on how to write a business plan, or book an appointment with the Directors’ Advisory Service to review an existing business plan with an expert adviser.
+Members can also view IoD factsheets on how to write a business plan, or book an appointment with the Directors’ Advisory Service to review an existing business plan with an expert adviser.

 Finally, our Business Information Service can provide members with further information about risk management planning, doing business abroad, and board and staff development.